aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## Step 3: Create 3D Mesh Java Using Polygon Builder (create 3d mesh java)

-Utilize the Common class to create a mesh using the polygon builder method.
-This mesh will be the foundation for our 3D elements.
+The `PolygonBuilder` class lets you construct a mesh by defining vertices and faces manually.
+This mesh will be reused across all nodes, demonstrating how geometry sharing works in practice.

 ```java
 // Call Common class create mesh using polygon builder method to set mesh instance